-Billionaire philanthropist MacKenzie Scott has given away $8.6 billion over the past year.
+Billionaire philanthropist MacKenzie Scott gave away nearly $9 billion last year.

 The American novelist and ex-wife of Amazon.com founder Jeff Bezos pledged to give away most of her estimated $60 billion fortune, saying, “I will keep at it until the safe is empty.”